ukparliament/ontologies/meta/weeknotes/2026/19/index.md

 Up in Sheffield, the second problem is also getting solved.
 James has been wrapping his head around the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/introduction/) and churning out production-ready pixels.
 A couple of Service Now tickets later, and the rebuilt website was sitting on the Parliament domain, tucked up behind Cloudflare for protection and adapted to work with Parliament's Single Sign-On solution.

 Thank you for all your efforts Shedcode James.
-We'd be lost with you.
+We'd be lost without you.

 ## New, old Parliamentary Search